dpasca/RibTools/Source/readme.txt

 Directory Structure
 ===================

-As obtained from the Subversion repository:
+As obtained from the repository:

 **Source/**